-Effective implementation of actions/services on this item has contributed to the overall growth in academic achievement for students this year.
+Effective implementation of actions/services on this item has contributed to the overall growth in academic achievement for students this year, evident of DRA/EDL data.
 Consequently, teachers have increased collaboration and articulation about student reading levels and writing proficiency.
 Moreover, LAS continues to thrive as a learning community as it solicits feedback from its stakeholders on an annual basis.